(reading time: 1 hour, 26 minutes)

 “Wympona Dotsettr.
 Tam-pam told me about you.
 I came here to meet you.
 I don’t speak to many men these days, just grumpy old Filderbean.”

 “Tam-pam is lovely.
 I adore her, but she refuses to adore me back.
 She’s suspicious of my motives, which is absurd, because I’m nothing but honest.”

 “She said your motives were carnal.”

 “Then she doesn’t lie either.
 I come here to pick up women.
 To put them down and pick them up repeatedly, as they do the same to me.
 I like to make love up against these fine soft curtains.”
-A hand pressed into the creamy white curtain and then receded.
+A hand pressed into the creamy white barrier and then receded.
 Wympona had time to count five perfectly normal-looking fingers.

 “That’s absurd,” Wympona said with a grunt.
 She waited for a reply, but none came.
 “This is the worst possible place to pick up romance!
 It’s a water closet!
 We do our business here.
 Waste and smell linger.
 Folk will always argue whether love, art, or knowledge is our highest calling, but there is never any discord when we say nature’s calling is our lowest.”

 “Oh, you get used to the smell,” was Blad’s only answer at first.
 “Do I need to remind you of the Gross Truth?”

 “No. Our world is a water closet for giants long gone.
 It isn’t used for that anymore.
 Time has cleaned it.”

 “Silly me,” Blad countered, “but I was under the impression that Porce was a living world full of folk and animals, and that they do their business all the time.
 That means Porce is still being used as a water closet.
 These instances of use surely overlap.
 There may not have been a moment, since our world’s birth, that business wasn’t being done inside it.
 That’s why you get used to the smell.
 If your nose is big enough and smart enough it can always detect it.”